-Ultrasound imaging is invaluable in gynaecological practice and this course has much to offer to all practitioners with interest in ultrasound including consultant gynaecologists, radiologists and sonographers.
+This virtual course features a diverse and unique programme led by leading experts.
+Ultrasound imaging is invaluable in gynaecological practice and this interactive course has much to offer anyone with an interest in this area.

 - Perform gynaecological ultrasound examination in a safe and structured way